Auto RFP Response: The Complete Guide to Automated Proposal Generation in 2026

 - Recovery time objectives

-It's not matching keywords—it's comprehending intent.
+It's not matching keywords, it's comprehending intent.
 Huge difference.

-Layer 2: Vector-Based Retrieval (Or: How to Find Needles in Haystacks)
+Layer 2: Vector-Based Semantic Retrieval

 RFP Question: "How does your solution ensure uninterrupted service delivery?"